I sometimes think there is nothing so delightful as drawing.

 If, like me, you’re an inveterate museum goer, and if, like me, you’ve discovered the treasures to be found in small regional art museums in the U.S., this can be a terrific deal, particularly if the museum you get your membership from does not ask for too high a membership level for access to the reciprocal agreement status.

-There is a list of participating museums on the Greenville Museum site, that is linked to the sites of the other museums.
+There is a list of participating museums here, that is linked to the sites of the museums.
 You can find a museum you might be inclined to join and check out their membership pages for details on their required membership level for the “perk” of the NARM sticker on your membership card.

 You don’t have to join a museum in your area, most museums will gladly accept members from other states (particularly these days), and the price of the membership level varies widely.
 Some ask over $300, others considerably less.